-We're always talking about how to lower credit card processing fees.
-So, this post keeps things interesting by taking a break from the norm to discuss five sure-fire ways to get ripped off by a willing credit card processor.
+We’re always talking about how to lower credit card processing fees.
+So, this post keeps things interesting by taking a break from the norm to discuss five sure-fire ways to get ripped off by credit card processors.

 1 – Get bundled pricing.

 Bundled pricing is what you want if you’re a fan of hidden surcharges and paying (way) too much for credit card processing.
 Ready to get ripped off by credit card processors?
 Go for bundled (also called tiered) pricing.

 Type the term “credit card processing” into your favorite search engine and you’ll see tons of ads for “rates as low as (insert unrealistic rate here).”
 If you take a look at the current interchange fees, which are the lowest possible rates for all processors, you’ll see that the advertised rates are lower than actual cost.